gl1tterbomb/gl1tterbomb/README.md

    I need more booster gold fans or any DC/Marvel fans plsss  Im tired of batfam

+Let u know Im not into eddsoworld, COD, FNF and some other fandom ;-;

+My friends will force me to match with them  👍  👍

  ___________________________________________________________________________

  ★ If I didn’t reply to any of your messages, it doesn't mean I’m trying to ignore you.
 There’s a chance I’m AFK, busy creating new ponies, or just bad at responding, and it takes me a while, who knows.
 Feel free to whisper, and I'll check and reply! 👍